networkservicemesh/examples/examples/ucnf-kiknos/README.md

 * Deploys worker pods as NSC in both clusters
 * Deploys the Istio ingress gateway as a NSC in the VPN client cluster
 * Deploys two pods that will be exposed through an Istio virtual service to the ingress gateway.
+>Note: Only the AWS target will perform the following steps
+* Deploys an ASAv and Ubuntu EC2 instances to act as Kiknos clients.
+The Ubuntu client needs to be manually configured.

+>Note: Make sure to check the deletion of items in AWS as they can sometimes be redeployed

 For more script options use `--help`:
 ```bash